 As part of the Berth 100 wharf extension, Catalina Express Terminal operations would be relocated from Berth 96 to the south of the Vincent Thomas Bridge at Berth 95.
 The existing Catalina Express floating docks would be relocated southerly toward the Lane Victory.
 Passenger loading of the Catalina Express would occur from the relocated floating dock located between Lane Victory and the bridge.
 Up to three new floating docks will be provided near Berth 95.
 These floating docks would accommodate two vessels at a time, along with Catalina Express vessels not in use.
 Existing parking facilities at Berth 95 would be used.
 Operations at the Catalina Terminal would be housed in the existing Pavilion Building.
-The existing Princess Pavilion would be remodeled and the administrative functions of the Catalina Express Terminal would be relocated to the remodeled building.
-Following this, the existing Catalina Express Terminal building would be demolished.
+The existing Princess Pavilion would be remodeled and the administrative functions of the Catalina Express Terminal would be demolished.